AswinP7/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+## Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in functions curvature and lanepos in [curvature.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/curvature.py)

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+## Example image of result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 40 to 48 in my code in [pipeline.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/pipeline.py) and in [lanefinder.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/lanefinder.py)  in the function `draw()`.
 Here is an example of my result on a test image:

 ![alt text][image6]

 ---

-### Pipeline (video)
+# Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+## Final video output

 Here's a [link to my project video result](./output_images/L_project_video.mp4) Here's a [link to my challenge video result](./output_images/L_challenge_video.mp4)